 "Look to the weeds . . ."

 Weeds are clever.
-As a gardener, I strongly suspect that some weeds pop up close to purposely planted foliage and flowers in order to impersonate them and make it harder for humans to discern which is the weed and which is not.
+As a gardener, I strongly suspect that similar looking weeds pop up close to purposely planted foliage and flowers in order to impersonate them and make it harder for humans to discern which is the weed and which is not.
 I admire weeds because they are so determined.
-They decide where they live and they are resolved to settle and stay put, no matter how forcefully humans try to discourage them.
+They decide where they live and they are resolved to settle and stay put, no matter how forcefully they are discouraged.

 I liked the messy, form-changing qualities idea of seaweed in its natural habitat but wondered how I could capture this idea.
-Using the techniques and materials of disperse ink for dye sublimation printing, shibori dye, and screen printing in combination was what is giving me results that I’m happy with.
+Using the techniques and materials of disperse ink for dye sublimation printing, shibori dye, and screen printing in combination gave me happy results.

 “When life is not coming up roses — look to the weeds and find the beauty hidden within them.”